-For all staff, trustees and volunteers involved in the work of UK Youth (aged 18 and over), this is essential information - keep it with you.
-More details on our policies can be obtained from our DSL.
+For all staff, trustees, volunteers, freelancers and consultants involved in the work of UK Youth (aged 18 and over), this is essential information - keep it with you.
+More details on our policies can be obtained from our Designated Safeguarding Leadership team.